 To make your objectives clear to your team and somewhat inspirational, it is recommended normally in management that you use the SMART approach.

 SMART stands for Specific, Measurable, Assignable, Realistic and Time-related.
 Once you make your objectives according to the SMART framework, your team is likely to have an optimal performance.
 For a quick start on SMART, you can also take a look at SMART criteria and George T. Doran

 Strategy is a plan that would tell your team how they would get to their goals or objectives.
 Simply put, Strategy is your personal or team’s answer to the question “How”.

-But most importantly this should be based on differentiation otherwise there would be no competitive advantage.
-Hence strategy is a different and better approach.
+But this should be based on differentiation, otherwise you would have no competitive advantage.
+Hence strategy is a different and a better approach.

-Or I can say it is a different but better answer to the question of “How is it done?, How do we create the customer value?, How do we create the customer experience?” etc.
+We can say it is a different but better answer to the question of “How is it done?
+How do we create the customer value?
+How do we create the customer experience?” etc.

 These are specific actions that your company needs to take to execute the strategy.
 The situation analysis above should inform you which tactic to use.

 The use of tactics depends on the nature of a business and its leadership style.
 An ambitious management would go more for a frontal attack requiring aggressive tactics.
 It means a lot more spending on promotion of a business.